Find out more about the different ways to access and add new Bookmarks in the Vivaldi browser.

-- Click the bookmark icon to the right in the Address Field (see video), or
+- Click the Add bookmark button on the right side of the Address Field (see video);

-- Use the Ctrl D / ⌘ D keyboard shortcut, or
+- Use the Ctrl+D / ⌘ D Keyboard Shortcut;

-- Click on Add Active Tab in the Bookmark Menu, or
+- Click on Add Active Tab in the Bookmark Menu;

-- Right click on the web page and select Bookmark Page from the context menu, or
+- Right click on the web page and select Bookmark Page from the context menu;

-- Drag the link (starting from the padlock/globe icon) to the destination folder in the Bookmark Panel or Bookmark Bar, or
+- Drag the link (starting from the padlock/globe icon) to the destination folder in the Bookmark Panel or Bookmark Bar;

 Then add the URL, a title, a description and a nickname.
 (Only the URL is mandatory.)

-To export bookmarks from Vivaldi, click on the “V” icon (Windows and Linux users) > select File > Export Bookmarks.
+To export bookmarks from Vivaldi, click on the Vivaldi menu > File > Export Bookmarks.
 Bookmarks will be saved as an HTML file.

-To keep your bookmarks in sync across multiple Vivaldi browsers on different devices, use the Sync feature.
+To keep your bookmarks in sync across multiple Vivaldi browsers on different devices, use Vivaldi’s Sync feature.

 If your other computer uses any chromium-based browser, not just Vivaldi, necessary files can be copied across manually from the file manager.